thursby/assemble-materialize/README.md

 ```

 ### Borrowed and/or stolen
-This project wouldn't exist were it not for the countless hours spend developing
+This project wouldn't exist were it not for the countless hours spent developing
 the shoulders it stands upon.

 - Assemble - http://assemble.io